Schartey/dgraph-lambda-go/README.md

 ### Autobind

 You might have some predefined models already.
 Here you can define a list of packages in which models can be found that should be used instead of generating them.
+Models you add within the generated model folder will be autobound automatically.

 ### Resolver